fabric8io/kansible/README.md

 The pods should now start up for each host in the inventory!

+### Using Windows

+To use windows you need to first make sure you've installed **pywinrm**:

+    sudo pip install pywinrm

 To try using windows machines, replace `appservers` with `winboxes` in the above commands; assuming you have created the [Windows vagrant machine](https://github.com/fabric8io/fabric8-ansible-hawtapp/tree/master/windows) locally

+Or you can add the windows machine into the `appservers` hosts section in the `inventory` file.

 ### Checking the runtime status of the supervisors